- Leads to qualification: Master of Music in Performance.

 Students whose principal instrument is classical voice are required to participate in two-chamber choir projects in the first academic year and one chamber choir project in the second academic year.

 Study credits are used as the unit of measure to express the scope of the courses in the study programme.
 The complete Master's degree programme consists of 120 credits.
 One year of full-time study is equal to 60 credits.
 One credit corresponds to 27–30 hours of work, including classroom instruction and independent work.

-Each concentration must have a programme coordinator with overall responsibility for monitoring that area and the student's individualised course plans and progression.
-A teachers' team with overall responsibility may be established for the individual concentrations.
+Each concentration must have a programme coordinator with overall responsibility for monitoring that area and for the student's individualised course plans and progression.
+An instructors' team with overall responsibility may be established for the individual concentrations.
 The programme coordinator/instructors' team organises two performance reviews with each student, normally at the beginning of the second and fourth semesters of studies.
 The performance reviews may address topics such as the students' goals and plans for the Master's degree programme, their study progression and their thoughts about professional life following completion of studies.